AusDTO/service-handbook/_capability/index.md

 index: true
 ---

-> This is the first release of the capability model, and we’ve focussed on the capabilities for technical delivery.
-Over time, we'll be extending this to cover other digital delivery skills such as design, product management and user research.
+> This is the first release of our capability model.
+We’ve focussed on the capabilities for technical delivery but over time we'll be extending it to cover other digital delivery skills such as design, product management and user research.